diffusiondata/diffusion-kafka-connect/README.md

-### Introduction
+# Diffusion Kafka Connector

+_**Diffusion** is an Intelligent Data Platform that includes everything you need to consume, enrich, and deliver event-data to power your event-driven real-time applications._

 The [Diffusion Kafka Connector](https://github.com/diffusiondata/diffusion-kafka-connect) is a Kafka connector application that can be used to integrate Kafka with Diffusion server.
 Source and sink connectors are provided to publish messages from [Kafka](http://kafka.apache.org) topics to [Diffusion](https://www.diffusiondata.com) topics and vice versa.

-Connecting a Diffusion server enables real-time streaming of data stored in Kafka to endpoints like web browsers, mobile apps, and IoT devices, reliably and at scale.
+Connecting a Diffusion server enables real-time streaming of data stored in Kafka to edge clients like web browsers, mobile apps, and IoT devices, reliably and at scale.

-The adapter is [verified](https://www.confluent.io/hub/push/diffusion-connector) by the Confluent Verified Integrations Program.
+The connector is [verified](https://www.confluent.io/hub/push/diffusion-connector) by the Confluent Verified Integrations Program.
 It is compatible with both on prem Diffusion and Diffusion Cloud, versions 6.9 and above.

+## Building

-### Building
+### Prerequisites

-These instructions assume you are using [Maven](https://maven.apache.org/).
+- Maven (min 3.8)
+- Java (min java 11)
 1. Clone the repository:

     `git clone https://github.com/pushtechnology/diffusion-kafka-connect`